lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Gilks concludes that “Individuals lavished thousands of pounds on specially designed uniforms, as well as buying the latest weaponry and saddlery, but this was not simply to satisfy their own vanity,” because “Most of the money spent by these aristocratic patrons on corps of Volunteer Cavalry was for the benefit of the men that served in them.”
 As Cookson had already shown, however, spending money on other people’s uniforms can be an even larger scale display of vanity and status.
 Gilks ends with an odd encomium: “the Volunteer Cavalry would have struggled to remain in existence into the twenty-first century and to form part of the Territorial Army had it not been for the leadership and support given by the aristocracy” (215).

+Almost all attention to the volunteer military groups has been tied to the ‘ordinary men’ (and especially their political/nationalist motivations/identities) rather than the elite who made up the cavalry.

+P 1312

+![][ScreenShot2021-02-25at11.58.35PM]

+![][ScreenShot2021-02-26at12.00.27AM]

 She’s describing a lunar eclipse that occurred 14 Feb, 1794 AD 22:21